Skip to Content

 Before writing template tags, it helps to see the actual data available for a specific project.
 ScopeStack includes a Merge Data view for this purpose.

-Accessing the view: Open any project, click the gear icon in the header, and select View Merge Data.
-Choose V2 data when working with Tag Templates.
-The panel shows each field name and its current value for that project, letting you confirm exact field paths before adding them to a template.
+Accessing the view: Open any project, click the gear icon next to the project name, and select View Merge Fields V2.
+The panel shows each field path and its current value for that project, letting you confirm exact paths before adding them to a template.

 Debugging Templates: Merge Data View vs. Raw API